-Even though the water is 2°C (35.6°F), snorkelling in Iceland is a truly thrilling activity not to be missed.
-Indeed, it is growing in popularity among travellers.
+Even though the water is 2°C (35.6°F), snorkeling in Iceland is a truly thrilling activity you should not miss.
+Indeed, it is growing in popularity among travelers.

-Please do note, however, to be able to snorkel or dive in Iceland, you must meet the following conditions:
+Please do note that to be able to snorkel or dive in Iceland, you must meet the following conditions:

 All tours are led by experienced divemasters who will ensure you are confident with the equipment and temperatures before setting out.

 Iceland’s glaciers cover 10% of the country’s surface, and many people travel to Iceland to see them.
-After all, in Iceland, the glaciers are melting by one metre per year, and many will be gone within the next century.
+After all, Iceland's glaciers are melting by one meter per year, and many will be gone within the next century.

 Sólheimajökull is just a few hours' drive from the capital, on a route that passes Seljalandsfoss and Skógafoss waterfalls and Eyjafjallajökull, the volcano that stopped air traffic in Europe in 2010.